Wormnest/wormai/readme.txt

 changed during the game.

 1. Enable aircraft [default: on]
    This setting turns on or off aircraft building.
-Since WormAI currently only supports air transport turning this off means WormAI will not do any new aircraft building nor any maintenance on it's airlines.
+Turning this off means WormAI will not do any new aircraft building nor any maintenance on it's airlines.

+2. Enable trains [default: on]
+   This setting turns on or off train building.

 2. How fast this AI will think [default depends on AI competitor speed setting]